RowanDurrant/rabies-codon-bias/README.md

 ## Code

+This code has been written and run on R version 4.3.2.
 Each script loosely corresponds to one figure:

 - Figure 1 is generated using IQTree and phylogeny.R.
 - Figure 2 uses ENC.R.